Roasting Coffee In An Air Fryer Is Great But Only If You Do Not Want French Roast

 4. Dark brown: This roast is also known as a Viennese or French roast.
 It has a robust aroma and full-bodied and intense sweetness.

-5. Dark chocolate brown: This roast very dark, and it is known as espresso or French.
+5. Dark chocolate brown: This roast is very dark, and it is known as espresso or French.
 The beans have a lightly shiny, oily surface.
 This roast is probably not for everybody as it has a richer, somewhat charred taste.
 If you like very deep, strong, and intense flavors, then this is for you.

 Listen To The Popping And Crackling Sounds